SneakyGremlin/Quasi-Dud_SongLikeabiliyPredictorWithLinearRegression/README.md

 5. 4.5 when I vacillate b/w 4 and 5.
 6. 5 Gobsmacked (could be taciturn (this part is a bit iffy in all honesty, maybe they just wish to terminate the interaction?: no way to account for this except gut feeling and three-day method) or gushing).

 **No participant was absolutely repulsed by the song**.
-(This may appear narcissistic, so for your own reference I provide a reference to the song used TODO).
+(This may appear narcissistic, so for your own reference I provide a reference to my unused [SoundCloud Account's upload](https://on.soundcloud.com/MKHX3uHGHfH7JsmY7) AND include the audiofile in the package.).

 **It bears mentioning that though the values in my training and testing dataset are "discrete", regression does not provide discrete outputs.
 Hence, response instead of class is used.**

-> I discuss the problem of class imbalance and outliers below in "Flaws".
-TODO
+> I discuss the problem of class imbalance below in "Flaws/Mistakes".

 ---

-## Exposition on Data Exploration TODO
+## Exposition on Data Exploration
+This section details the implementation of the exploration module, "exploration.py".

+It is not my intention to go into the specifics for adjudicating the relevance of the features, but rather to provide an overview of the methodology entailed and the criteria used.
+Much more detail is more appropriately found in the file itself which I encourage you to explore.

+First comes the criteria; the function names reflect what I concluded about the feature:
-when both mean and median are >=0.5 has bearing when one is, may have bearing when both >0.1 <5 has minor when >0.1 <5 even one may have minor when both <0.1 none
+1. when both mean and median are >=0.5 has bearing (on response)
+2. when one of mean and median is, may have bearing
+3. when both of mean and median are >0.1 and <5 has minor bearing
+4. when one of mean and median is >0.1 and <5  may have minor
+5. when both of mean and median are <0.1 there is no bearing.

+From the above it might appear that mean and median are the only features I consider; this is not the case, for an example, refer to the Insight about "Relationship Level" and response that was made possible with the box plot (among many other interspersed such insights).

+There is a chink, I wish to address here: my dataset was plagued by heavy class imbalance.
+My solution to this issue was either finding a turning point in the distribution for numerical values (e.g. "Sensibilities") and using two different groups of participants which fell within a specified range, or using a dataframe's .sample() function and calculating an average value using iteration (I may have done both in some cases).
+I chose this method owing to the paucity of the data:
+I had no recourse; I could have taken the descriptive statistics (mean and median) or used a box plot and taken the values prima facie but I wished to err on the side of caution.
+This to me seemed the best solution at the time.

+The mean and median aggregates were important yes, however each function (which explores a feature) is rife with graphs and plots, and follow a logical format: consider them an argument since that is how they are written (with the comments expounding on the code).

+And so a combination of invocations, aggregations, and visualizations was used to determine the relevance of each feature.

 ---

-## Exposition on Data Preparation TODO
+## Exposition on Data Preparation
+This section expounds on the preparation module, "preparation.py" of this project.

+After the data is explored, the data is prepped using min-max normalisation.
+Z-score was not used since it wouldn't have made intuitive sense for some of the Features (imagine having negative intelligence).
+This argument is flimsy but I believe it to be sufficient.
+The data also had no outliers which further justifies the use of normalisation.

+As to why the data is normalised itself, the answer lies in the distribution of "Intelligence" and the difference in the numerical range of the numerical features:"Musical Affinity" starts at 0 and ends at 3, "Musical Aptitude starts at 1 and ends at 3", "Intelligence" and the Response are on a 5 scale.
+When I refer to the distribution of "Intelligence" I refer to the fact that most of the values are >= 2.5 (and those that aren't are around the number).
+It doesn't make sense to have numbers at the beginning that contribute nothing and serve only to confuse the model-to-be.
+This feature-scaling was thus done to aid the model.

+You may note that I convert the categorical features ("Sex" and "Age Demographic") to numerical values as well (and in such a manner as if they were normalised).
+This is owing to the fact that a ValueError was raised for the String objects.
+Linear Regression does require numbers after all.

+Finally, I use the stratified sampling based on the feature determined to be most relevant, "Age Demographic" to split the data into training and test sets.

 ---

-## Exposition on Modelling TODO
+## Exposition on Modelling
+I do not wish to expound on this owing to the fact all models failed and failed so ludicrously that writing each next line of code was akin to being smacked with a feather duster.

+But I will do so anyway.

+The modelling aspect of the project proceeds quite straightforwardly.
+A linear regression model is used (as has been indicated), and thereafter the coefficeint of determination (r-squared), and mean-absolute-error were used to ascertain the accuracies of the model.

+The models were based on the "insights" (the relevances of features) based on the exploration module.
+This was experimented with: you do not see all of the experimental models I constructed based on the exploration.
+There is one model that utilises all the features and there is another last-ditch model at the end which utilises just "Relationship Level".
+I could not for the life of me get the coefficient of determination to be >0.1 (in some cases it was even negative...) or the mean-absolute error to be <0.18 (which really doesn't say anything seeing that the output range is [0,1]).

+And so seeing that the universe saw it fit to humble me, I was most assuredly humbled.
+I vacantly stared at my screen for about a minute, shut my laptop and chose to drown my sorrows in mangoes.

 ---